MOROCCO

 The IMF regularly evaluates the Moroccan economy through a process known as the Article IV Consultation, which refers to Article IV of the IMF’s Articles of Agreement that defines the IMF’s surveillance responsibilities.

-The World Bank Group prepares a Country Partnership Framework (CPF) for each country it is active in.
-The CPF outlines the Bank‘s strategy in this specific country over a three to five year period.
-The current Country Partnership Framework (CPF) for Morocco covers the period of 2019-24 .
+The World Bank Group prepares a Country Partnership Framework (CPF) for each country.
+The CPF outlines the Bank‘s strategy in this specific country over a three to five-year period.
+The current Country Partnership Framework (CPF) for Morocco was originally developed to cover the period of 2019-24, but was later extended to cover 2025 as well.

 The African Development Bank Group has been active in Morocco since 1970.
-Currently, the African Development Bank (AfDB) has 35 ongoing projects in the country.
 The AfDB’s Country Strategy for Morocco spans the period from 2024 to 2029.
 The Bank’s first project in Morocco, initiated in 1978, focused on the drinking water and sanitation sector.

 EIB started its operations in Morocco in 1979.
-Since then, EIB invested € 9.86 bn and fianced 137 projects in Morocco.
+Since then, and as of August 2025, EIB invested € 9.28 bn and financed 134 projects in Morocco in both public and private sectors.

 The EBRD creates a Country Strategy for each nation it collaborates with, detailing its strategic framework for a specific period.
 The most recent Country Strategy for Morocco was adopted in 2024 and will extend until 2029.